 Instructions

-- Add the 6 tablespoons of Earth Balance to a small sauce pan.
-Set on your stovetop and heat on low just until melted.
+- Add 6 tablespoons of Earth Balance to a small sauce pan.
+Set on your stovetop over very low heat, until melted.
 Add the soy milk and water.
 Continue heating until the temperature hits about 115 degrees (it will cool off a bit when you add it to the bowl of your stand mixer).
-Pour warmed butter and milk mixture into the bowl of your stand mixer.

-- Add the sugar and stir to combine.
+- Pour warmed butter and milk mixture into the bowl of your stand mixer.
+Add the sugar and stir to combine.

 - Check the liquid with the thermometer again to make sure the temperature of the liquid is between 100-110 degrees.
 Most say this feels warm but doesn't sting your hand to the touch.
 For me, the only way to really tell is to use a thermometer.
-You can use a meat thermometer or a candy thermometer.ย The reason temperature is so important is that if the temperature is too low, the yeast won't activate.
+You can use a meat thermometer or a candy thermometer.
+The reason temperature is so important is that if the temperature is too low, the yeast won't activate.
 If it's too warm, it will kill the yeast.

 - With the dough hook on the stand mixer and the mixer on low speed, add the flour, 1 cup at a time, until the dough starts to look shaggy when the flour is added but is still relatively loose and wet.
 When you have the right amount of flour, the dough will cling to the hook for a moment and then begin to fall back into the bowl.
 Once you're there, resist adding more flour!
 It usually takes about 5 1/2 cups for me, but it can really depend on if you ended up adding a bit more or less liquid.